The Hub (forum)

-The Hub was a discussion forum on Tor hidden services on the dark web focused on darknet market reviews, cryptocurrency and security.
+The Hub is a discussion forum on Tor hidden services on the dark web focused on darknet market reviews, cryptocurrency and security.

 Second in popularity only to reddit's /r/DarkNetMarkets, the site was launched in January 2014 as a more secure, verifiable and discreetly moderated alternative.
 Vendors must be verified prior to getting a vendor status on the forum.
 The Hub has hosted Dr. Fernando Caudevilla, 'DoctorX' as an adviser for the site's drug users who has answered more than a thousand questions in the forums of the original Silk Road and Silk Road 2.0 and the site has an ongoing harm reduction and drug awareness program.

-In March 2015 the administrator halted all withdrawals from the platform and vanished with $50M.